Each person with multiple sclerosis has a different pain story. You might not have any at all. Or you could feel a

 It might feel like a terrible toothache.
 Or it could be a stabbing pain in your eye, cheek, or jaw.
-It can happen when your chew, talk, or brush your teeth.
+It can happen when you chew, talk, or brush your teeth.
 It may last from a few seconds to a few minutes.
 But it isn’t a problem with your teeth.
 Instead, it’s the result of nerve damage.

 Treatment: Your doctor may prescribe anti-seizure drugs or may give you a nerve block injection.
 If your case is severe and medicine doesn’t help, you may need minor surgery to block those pain pathways.

 In Your Neck

 You may feel a brief shock when you nod your head forward.
 It can travel down your spine and into your arms and legs.

-Treatment: The simplest, treatment is to wear a soft neck collar to hold your head steady.
-Your doctor may prescribe an anti-seizure drug such as gabapentin, pregabalin, or lamotrigine to reduce pain.
+Treatment: The simplest one is to wear a soft neck collar to hold your head steady.
+Your doctor may prescribe an anti-seizure drug such as gabapentin, lamotrigine, or pregabalin to ease pain.

 In Your Muscles

 You may be gripped by a sudden spasm, in which your arm tightens, your hand claws at the air, or your leg kicks out.
 These painful movements generally happen in the later stages of MS. Triggers include touch, movement, and emotion.

 Treatment: Your doctor may recommend pain relievers and drugs to ease muscle spasms.
-She may prescribe muscle relaxers, such as baclofen, tizanidine, or diazepam, or recommend spinal infusion pumps of muscle relaxers or pain medication.
+They may prescribe muscle relaxers, such as baclofen, tizanidine, or diazepam, or recommend spinal infusion pumps of muscle relaxers or pain medication.
 Even Botox shots can help by temporarily paralyzing a muscle or nerve.
 Stretches and range-of-motion exercises may also help.